Council Recruitment

 Recruitment for Sanctuary Advisory Council seats generally occurs in late spring and late fall.

-Term lengths for council members are three years and incumbent members can serve up to three consecutive terms if they re-compete for each additional term and are re-selected.
+Term lengths for council members are three years, and incumbent members can serve up to three consecutive terms if they re-compete for each additional term and are re-selected.
 The advisory council generally meets four times each year, and council working group and subcommittee meetings occur as necessary to study specific topics.
-Meetings may occur in person or virtually.
+Meetings may take place in person and/or virtually.

 Applicants are chosen based upon their particular expertise and experience in relation to the seat for which they are applying; community and professional affiliations; views regarding the protection and management of Gray's Reef's resources; and the applicant's ties to the stakeholder group they wish to represent.
-Applicants chosen as members are expected to serve a three-year term, attend advisory council meetings, and serve as liaisons both for and to the stakeholder group they represent.
+Applicants appointed as council members are expected to serve a three-year term, attend advisory council meetings, and serve as liaisons both for, and to, the respective stakeholder groups they represent.

 NOAA's Office of National Marine Sanctuaries values the remarkable variety of knowledge, perspectives, and experience found throughout sanctuary communities, and invites a wide range of individuals to seek membership on our sanctuary advisory councils.
 Due to their multifaceted membership, advisory councils help promote enhanced public understanding and participation in marine conservation and governance, foster innovation and creative problem solving, and advance the mission of the National Marine Sanctuary System to facilitate public use, enjoyment, and stewardship of special marine areas.